 Lake Erie College was authorized by the Ohio Board of Regents in 1856.
 In 1913, the college received accreditation with the Higher Learning Commission North Central Association of Colleges and Schools.
-Other Lake Erie College programs hold the following additional accreditations: statements, and advertising to provide fair and accurate information about their programs and services.
+Lake Erie College programs hold the following additional accreditations: statements, and advertising to provide fair and accurate information about their programs and services.
 Member institutions are expected to provide clear institutional contact information and, when HLC affiliation is mentioned, use an approved affiliation statement and provide HLC contact information.

 Special Accreditation - Business

-Mission of the Management Studies Division
+Mission of the School of Business

 Learning Goals, Measures and Outcomes